Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Renamed attemptSmartChase to attemptAllChase.
 Simpler functions are now used to call these chase functions.
 - Added diagonal directions to the drectional offset functions in GameUtils
 - Code cleanup for Spinners, Zappers, and Firebars

+8/3:

+- Fixed bug that caused single animations to appear in weird spots before moving to the correct position on screen: Changed runSingleAnimation to use teleportSprite instead of queueMoveSprite
+- Added Shrinekeeper enemy